seal-dota/rules/README.md

 ### 5. Standins

 * A standin may be used to replace any player unable to attend a match each week.
-* Only one player may be replaced per match - if a team is incapable of fielding at least 4 players from their roster, they automatically forfeit their match.
+* Only one player may be replaced per match - if a team is missing more than 2 players from their active roster, they forfeit their match.
-* Each standin must be of an MMR equal to or lower than the player they are replacing, as listed in the Adjusted MMR tab from the draft sheet.
+* Each standin must be within 100 MMR of the player they are replacing (or lower), as listed in the Adjusted MMR tab from the draft sheet.
+* Players not signed up for Season 2 may be used as standins if no other suitable replacement can be found and an admin approves the player.
+* A team replacing one of their players with a standin must inform the opposing captain of both the player they are missing and the standin they are replacing them with before the match begins.

 ### 6. Free Agents